-information as lists with a series of
+It can be useful to present information as lists with a series of bulleted entries as follows:

-- · The text before the list ends with a colon.
+- .
+The text before the list ends with a colon.

 - · One line spacing after each entry.

 - · First word of each entry capitalised.

-- Full stop after each entry.
+- · Full stop after each entry.